 Senior Vice President for Administration and Finance, Treasurer

-The Senior Vice President serves as the chief administrative officer for the College combining the functions of a chief financial and chief operating officer.
-In this capacity, he oversees various departments including Human Resources, Facilities Management, Campus Safety, the Business Office, Dining Services, the Bookstore, Central Services, and Conferences and Events.
-Prior to joining Haverford, Mitch spent seven years as Vice President for Finance and Administration, Treasurer at Lafayette College after having worked in the private sector for twenty years, as a Managing Director with UBS Investment Bank/UBS PaineWebber and PNC Capital Markets.
-His client base primarily consisted of colleges, universities, academic medical centers, and state systems of higher education, among others.
+The Senior Vice President serves as the chief administrative officer for the College combining the functions of a chief financial, chief operating officer and Treasurer.
+In this capacity, he oversees various departments including Human Resources, Facilities Management and Plant Operations, Campus Safety, the Controller’s Office, Budgeting and Planning, Dining Services, the Bookstore, Central Services, and Conferences and Events.
+Prior to joining Haverford, Mitch spent seven years as Vice President for Finance and Administration, Treasurer at Lafayette College after having worked in the private sector for twenty years, as a Managing Director in investment banking with UBS Investment Bank/UBS PaineWebber and PNC Capital Markets.
 He earned his MS and BS degrees from Carnegie Mellon and Arizona State universities.
-In 2015, Mitch was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO) and, this year, he became the Chair of the Eastern Association of College and University Business Officers.
+In 2015, Mitch was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO) and served as the Board Chair/President of the Eastern Association of College and University Business Officers from 2017-19.